e-panourgia/Data-Science-Projects/README.md

   This notebook explores the [GSV-Cities dataset](https://www.kaggle.com/datasets/amaralibey/gsv-cities) from Kaggle.
 The objective is to apply unsupervised learning techniques, particularly clustering algorithms, to identify patterns and segment urban areas based on geospatial and visual data attributes.

 - **Proverb Analysis** – [Proverb](proverb):
-  Developed within the scope of the **Practical Data Science** course, this project investigates proverbs using data-centric methods.
+  This project investigates proverbs using data-centric methods.
 It includes tasks such as annotation agreement analysis and visualization using Python libraries, aiming to uncover linguistic and cultural patterns embedded in proverbs.